 Sometimes there’s nothing wrong with an image, it’s the cropping that lets you down.

-Try zooming in to the part of the picture that interests you the most.
-A close-up is often more powerful than the image as a whole.
+Try zooming in on the part of the picture that interests you the most.
+A close-up is often more interesting and powerful than the image as a whole.

-One of the best ways to keep your drawings interesting is to draw just the small area that appeals to you most and roughly sketch out the rest.
+One of the best ways to make your drawings interesting is to draw just the small area that appeals to you most and roughly sketch out the rest.

 Our eyes are drawn to the focal point.
 That alone must be well drawn.
 All the rest can be padding.
 You can get away with almost anything at the borders.

 When that happens I sometimes put the drawing away for a few days, even weeks, and come back to it with fresh eyes.
-The time investment doesn’t weigh so heavily and the fear dissipates.
+The time investment doesn’t weigh so heavily after time has passed, and the fear dissipates.
 I can usually see where I went wrong and improve my drawing immediately.

 It’s usually far easier to add the finishing touches in a looser and sketchier style when you are emotionally detached.

 Borrowing directly from the photographic use of depth of field, we can use the same device to blur the background and make our subject stand out and look far more interesting as result.

-I wrote this guide to help you out: How to Create Depth in Your Drawing and See it Improve
+I wrote this guide to help you out: How to Create Depth in Your Drawing and See It Improve

 Ideally, you’d want to place a zoo animal within a genuine landscape and to scale but sometimes it makes more sense to blur all the surroundings and that eliminates the problem of scale and authenticity entirely.

-Fade the Background to Create Some Interesting Depth
+7. Fade the Background to Create Depth and See Your Drawing Improve

 You may have a perfectly acceptable image but hardly award-winning.
 It might be improved by gradually fading the background as it recedes into the distance.